mat-ruszczycky/practice-react-todo/README.md

-hi# Practice React TODO App
+# Practice React TODO App
 Repository for practicing React development and Front-End system design using a TODO app.

 Credit to following sources for research: